Alejgl04/todo-list-backend/README.md

 ## Important

 I use nest js as a js framework node, as it is strongly typed strictly making it much easier to read the code.
-Also use the JWT strategy for authentication and authorization of the user connected with moongose ( mongo atlas ) in the cloud
+Also use the JWT strategy for authentication and authorization of the user connected with moongose ( mongo atlas ) in the cloud.